drdrang/plabels/README.md

     $pocol[4]  = 6.60;
     $lheight   = 0.50;

+for `ptlabels`, and

+    # Set up geometry constants for Avery 5164 labels.
+    $topmargin = 0.75;
+    $poleft    = 0.375;
+    $poright   = 4.55;
+    $lheight   = 3.333;

-for `ptlabels`.
+for `palabels'.
 These dimensions (in inches) work for my printer, but your printer's manual paper feed may work a little differently.
 If you find the printing isn't aligned with the labels, you can adjust these values to get the positioning right.

 [1]: http://pages.cs.wisc.edu/~ghost/
 [2]: http://www.tug.org/mactex/